ipfs/go-log/README.md

 #### How it works

-Libraries like go-libp2p use gologshim to create slog loggers.
-When these loggers detect go-log's slog bridge, they automatically integrate with go-log's level control.
+When go-log is present in an application, slog-based libraries (like go-libp2p) can integrate with it to gain unified formatting and dynamic level control.

-**Attributes added by gologshim:**
+**Attributes added by libraries:**
 - `logger`: Subsystem name (e.g., "ping", "swarm2", "basichost")
 - Any additional labels from `GOLOG_LOG_LABELS`